-The suit of swords is one of the four suits in the minor arcana, and it represents our logic and capacity for thinking.
+The suit of swords is one of the four suits in the minor arcana and represents our logic and capacity for thinking.

-While its weaknesses are violence, aggression, and conflicts.
+But, its weaknesses include violence, aggression, and a tendency towards conflict.

 Swords Tarot Card Meanings Explained